akeneo/pim-docs/reference_entities/enrich_a_record_with_new_attribute_type.rst

         Object.freeze(this);
       }

+      /**
+       * Here, we denormalize our record value
+       */
       public static createFromNormalized(simpleMetricData: NormalizedSimpleMetricData): SimpleMetricData {
         return new SimpleMetricData(null === simpleMetricData ? '' : simpleMetricData);
       }

+      /**
+       * Check the emptiness
+       */
       public isEmpty(): boolean {
         return false;
       }

+      /**
-      public equals(data: ValueData): boolean {
+      * Check if the value is equal to the simple metric data */ public equals(data: ValueData): boolean {
         return data instanceof SimpleMetricData && this.simpleMetricData === data.simpleMetricData;
       }

+      /**
+       * The only method to implement here: the normalize method.
+Here you need to provide a serializable object (see https://developer.mozilla.org/en-US/docs/Glossary/Serialization)
+       */
       public normalize(): string {
         return this.simpleMetricData;
       }